SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

  Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Ugly", "Why just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base?", etc.
  A2: I may draw/optimize Textures later... but now I wanna to stretch 114 hours into 514 hours.

- Q3: In CE, EMPGenerator can reload without ammos?
+ Q3: In CE, Why EMPGenerator can reload without ammos?
  A3: Yep, the author intentionally made that feature.

 **("Starter Part" Above)